-The JPL Planetary Science Summer Seminar is an intensive one-week workshop for graduate, doctoral and postdoc students who are interested in a career in planetary exploration to learn the process of developing a robotic space mission through concurrent engineering.
+The JPL Planetary Science Summer Seminar is an intensive one-week workshop for graduate students, doctoral students and postdocs who are interested in a career in planetary exploration to learn the process of developing a robotic space mission through concurrent engineering.

 The seminar begins with 11 weeks of online preparatory sessions roughly equivalent to the workload of a rigorous, 3-hour university graduate course.
 The 12th week will be hosted onsite at NASA’s Jet Propulsion Laboratory, where participants wwill be challenged to develop an early mission concept study based on a typical NASA Science Mission Directorate "announcement of opportunity."
 Team members will assume roles including principal investigator, project manager, and mission and system designers, and partner with JPL's Advanced Projects Design Team, Team X, to prepare a presentation for a proposal authorization review board.
 Prior to the week-long session, a series of reading assignments and webinars will help participants develop a good understanding of top-level science requirements and instrument priorities.

 This workshop is designed to prepare the next generation of scientists and engineers to participate in space missions of the future by providing an in-depth, first-hand look at mission design, lifecycle, cost, schedule, and the trade-offs inherent in each.